jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 ## Create a project

 1. Create the root directory of your project (here 'sample1').
 2. Open a terminal/console and cd to *sample1* directory.
-Jerkar should be always executed from the root of the project.
+Jeka should be always executed from the root of the project.
-3. Execute `jerkar scaffold#run intellij#` under this directory (replace `intellij#` by `eclipse#` if you're using Eclipse).
+3. Execute `jeka scaffold#run intellij#` under this directory (replace `intellij#` by `eclipse#` if you're using Eclipse).
 This will generate a project skeleton as follow :
 ```
 sample1
    + .idea
-       + sample1.iml    <----- Intellij metadata containing project dependencies (At least org.jerkar.core)
+       + sample1.iml    <----- Intellij metadata containing project dependencies (At least org.jeka.core)
-   + jerkar
+   + jeka
       + def             <-----  Java code that build your project goes here
          + Build.java
       + output          <---- Genererated files are supposed to lie here